turbodonkey/bike_power_meter/README.md

 Finally this project has served my purpose very well, it registers both the Power and Cadence as an ANT+ PWR profile (Channel 0) and also provides Speed as an ANT+ SPD profile (Channel 1).
 This coupled with a ANT+ HRM (outside the scope of this project) and I was able to register it all on my Garmin Forerunner 935 watch (https://buy.garmin.com/en-AU/AU/p/564291).
 All whilst being able to Zwift at the same time using my computer with ANT+ USB dongle.
 Note: iOS and Android devices are not supported at this stage as I have not implemented the Bluetooth stack.

-I upload the work in the hope that others will share and extend this work mainly in two areas I'd like to encourage;
+I upload the work in the hope that others will share and extend this work mainly in these areas I'd like to encourage;
-1. Enhancements to calibration and quality of authentic PWR and SPD.
+1. Enhancements to calibration (auto-calibration functionality) and quality of authentic PWR and SPD values.
 2. Leverage Bluetooth stack - its available in the Softdevice s340 but I have built strickly ANT+.
 This will help with native sync to iOS and Android apps and also allow for functional project sharing out of the box without ANT+ license restrictions.
 3. The Ultimate Goal - ANT+ FE-C. This is a computer controlled spec and will require the project to implement a stepper motor to increment and decrement resistance requests based on connected computer.
 I consider this to be the ultimate end game which the community can use to implement a FE-C stack and upgrade many old spin bikes to FE-C.